gnosis/GECO/Proposals/Flyingcarpet.md

 **Mike Onorato, Developer**

 Mike received his B.S.E. from Princeton University with a senior thesis in machine learning and a certificate in robotics and intelligent systems.
 He has extensive startup software engineering experience and, most recently, worked as a Senior Software Engineer at DroneBase, building next-generation software for drones.

 **Satya Doraisamy, Legal Lead**

 Satya has experience in investment banking and venture capital, and has also founded Nebula Learning, an education startup.
 At Flyingcarpet, he handles legal documentation, assists with business development, and co-authored the white paper.

 ### Timeline, Milestones and Deliverables
-**Phase I: First Models & Annotation Portal**
+**Phase I: Front-End Development Prediction Market Dashboards**

 **Deliverables:**

-**1) Build the first Flyingcarpet models:** We are working with Sucafina (a multinational commodity trader), Ice Alive (a glacial research team) via a partnership with National Geographic & Microsoft, Nephila and AXA (insurers), Reforestum (a platform for purchasing carbon-offsets) to construct our initial use case-specific models.
-By the end of Q1, these initial models will be actively generating revenue on a continual basis.
-We will start experimenting with bonding curve pricing mechanisms at this stage in preparation for full network launch in Q2.

-**2) Annotation Portal:** We have built an early iteration of our Annotation Portal and are currently in discussions with Gems.org (a decentralised Mechanical Turk) about an integration.
-In Q1 2019, we will open-source the portal and publish it to mainnet, opening up income opportunities for low earners worldwide to earn by annotating training datasets for Flyingcarpet models.
+1. **Complete development of Flyingcarpet Predictions Dashboard:** the Predictions Dashboard, a web3-enabled dApp, will be a fully featured UI enabling users to interact with predictions based on Flyingcarpets model oracles.
+Users will be able to make predictions directly from the interface, as well as view charts/graphs of relevant historical analytics extracted in the past.

+2. **Complete development of Flyingcarpet Model Viability Prediction Market Dashboard:** Another web3-enabled dApp, the Model Viability Prediction Market will provide Flyingcarpet community members with a market to bet on the future profitability and demand for new models.
+The dashboard will provide a UI to compare these conditional predictions and view details about the function of, and market for, each potential future model.
+Users will be able to view their existing bets and submit new ones via an intuitive UI.

 **Time and Price Estimate:**

-$40,000 and completed by end of Q1 2019.
+$40,000 and completed by end of May 2019.
 This money will be used to take the pressure off our development teams who are currently self-funding the project.
-We will also use the grant money to purchase datasets for our early models.
-Although this cost will eventually be passed onto paying organisations, we do not currently have the leverage in business development conversations to demand that potential clients pay for their own datasets.

-**Phase II: Business & Technical Development**
+**Phase II: Back-End Development of Prediction Markets + Scaling and Launch**

 **Deliverables:**

-**1) Business Development:** We will build a strong business development pipeline to ensure that there is constant demand from paying organisations for analytics generated by our initial models.
-For example, we intend to market our Sucafina coffee plantation model to other South American agribusinesses and commodity traders.
-We will also focus on building deeper relationships with satellite companies to better streamline the process by which they send the Flyingcarpet Network relevant datasets.

-**2) Technical Development:** We will build out the decentralised model competition mechanism, corresponding UIs and the Analytics API with the aim of a beta launch by the end of Q2.
-We will also airdrop tokens to our data scientist community, as pioneered by Numerai, to rapidly mobilise a distributed, global pool of data scientists.

-**3) Team Growth:** Our team is currently very developer-heavy.
-We will need to hire the necessary talent to grow our business/marketing capabilities and ensure that we rapidly scale demand for Flyingcarpet models.
+1. **Flyingcarpet Predictions Dashboard Back-End:** We will integrate the Predictions Dashboard with both the Gnosis PM v2.0 smart contracts and the Flyingcarpet model management smart contracts—these Flyingcarpet contracts will also talk directly to the Gnosis PM contracts (see earlier diagram).

+2. **Integration of Models with Predictions Dashboard:** We will integrate existing Flyingcarpet models with the Predictions Dashboard (e.g. the coffee yield model for our client Sucafina, a multinational commodity trader).
+The dashboard will then be setup to provide predictions for all future models as they come online—for example: our glacial melt model with Ice Alive (via a partnership with National Geographic & Microsoft), our various insurance catastrophe models with Nephila and AXA and our deforestation model for Reforestum, a platform for purchasing carbon-offsets.

+3. **Flyingcarpet Model Viability Prediction Market Back-End:** We will integrate the Model Viability Prediction Market Dashboard with the Gnosis PM v2.0 smart contracts to provide the backbone of the Flyingcarpet community evaluation platform for future models.

+4. **Drive Adoption of Model Viability Prediction Market by Flyingcarpet Community:** We will continue to develop a strong community and begin to query the sentiment of the community about future model possibilities.
+This will drive Flyingcarpet community members to Gnosis (via our Model Viability Prediction Market).
+Because our team is currently very developer-heavy, we will need to hire the necessary talent to grow a strong marketing team to ensure continued community growth and engagement.

 **Time and Price Estimate:**

-$40,000 and completed by end of Q2 2019.
-We will use this money to incentivise business development people to join our team.
+$40,000 and completed by end of September 2019.
+We will use this money to fund development of the back-end of the PM dashboards, integration of Flyingcarpet models and to incentivise marketing people to join our team.

-**_NB_**: While the Flyingcarpet team will invest in the early models (via the staking mechanisms described in the above “Features” section) on the network in order to generate income, the majority of model revenue will still go to the data scientists that build the models.
-Therefore, the team’s income during this bootstrapping phase is a fraction of total network revenue, rather than the entire network revenue.

-**Phase III: Network Launch**

-**Deliverables:**

-**1) Network Launch:** We will move all existing Flyingcarpet models onto the newly launched network and run the first decentralised model competitions.
-This will open up opportunities for data scientists across the world to compete with their skills and earn continual income from the models that they generate.

-**2) API Release:** We aim to release our open Analytics API in Q3 2019, which will open up limitless potential for smart contract integrations and enable physical world predictions on Gnosis.

-**Time and Price Estimate:**

-$10,000 and completed by end of Q3 2019.
-We intend to use this money largely for development/bug bounties to harness the power of the community before we focus on scaling.

-**Phase IV: Scaling**

-**Deliverables:**

-**1) Supply-Side Scaling:** We aim to start competing with the likes of Kaggle and Numerai for data scientists’ attention.
-The Flyingcarpet Network offers stronger incentives for data scientists than the above platforms because they are able to capture the full value of their work and earn recurring revenue from the models that they build.
-Therefore, we believe that we will rapidly scale this side of the network and lead to more frequent model competitions, which will compound Flyingcarpet’s network value.

-**2) Demand-Side Scaling:** By removing the overheads that persist in centralised analytics firms, we will offer organisations competitively priced analytics.
-As network effects kick in and our pool of data scientists grows, we believe that organisations will also recognise that the Flyingcarpet Network will offer them higher-quality analytics.

-**3) Smart Contract Development:** In Q4 2019, we want to continue exploring potential integrations with traditional businesses and decentralised projects that are looking for trustworthy off-chain physical world data sources.
-We particularly envisage Flyingcarpet enabling products such as parametric insurance policies and catastrophe-risk policies that payout automatically when a Flyingcarpet model reports, for instance, that a flood has struck.

-**Time and Price Estimate:**
-$10,000 and completed by end of Q4 2019.
-We envisage using this money for more development bounties.

-### Others
-[Click here](https://docs.google.com/presentation/d/14VV4gsYYz8PlOW7IoQbXrJ8DfaWvnQnisYTwk95veRc/edit?usp=sharing) to see our 3-slide presentation pitching Flyingcarpet.